-(1) Turnover: comprises interest income, fee and commission income, gains less losses from trading securities, gains less losses from trading in precious metals, gains less losses from trading in foreign currencies, gains less losses from credit default swaps, gains less losses from financial instruments at fair value through profit or loss, gains less losses on disposal of investments.
+(1) Turnover: comprises Interest income, Fee and commission income, Gains less losses from trading securities, Gains less losses from trading in precious metals, Gains less losses from trading in foreign currencies, Gains less losses from credit default swaps, Gains less losses from financial instrument at fair value through profit or loss, Gains less losses on disposal of investments.

 (3) Tax on profit before tax: includes corporation tax and origination and reversal of temporary differences.

-(4) The Company's principal activities are operations with debt and equity securities and investments, including derivative financial instruments on securities, forex operations, including forex derivative financial instruments, investments in interest earning bonds, structured products and the provision of financial services to international clients and the group it belongs to.
-The Company is regulated by the Cyprus Securities Exchange Commission ("CySEC") and holds a license to engage principally in brokerage activities and proprietary trading.
+(4) The Company’s principal activities are operations with debt and equity securities and investments, including derivative financial instruments on securities, forex operations, including forex derivative financial instruments, investments into interest earning bonds, structured products and the provision of financial services to international clients and the Group it belongs to.
+The Company is regulated by the Cyprus Securities Exchange Commission (“CySEC”).
+The Company holds a license from CySEC to engage principally in brokerage activities and proprietary trading.
 The license entitles the Company to operate both locally and outside Cyprus in accordance with the conditions of the license.

-(5) The branch is an extension for corporate finance advisory and underwriting services offered by the Company in the international capital markets and is regulated by the Financial Services Authority of the United Kingdom and CySEC.
-The branch is registered at Salisbury House, London Wall, London ECM2M sQQ, United Kingdom.
+(5) The branch is an extension for corporate finance advisory and underwriting services offered by the Company in the international capital markets and is regulated by the Financial Services Authority of United Kingdom and CySEC.
+The branch is registered at Salisbury House, London Wall, London ECM2M 5QQ, United Kingdom.

 Public disclosure of return on assets